betterwithdata/dnikit/docs/introspectors/data_introspection/familiarity.rst

 Knowing the probability density function (PDF or :math:`p(x)`) underlying the observed data is of great importance for many ML domains.
 For example, the key idea behind algorithms like GAN or VAE is to estimate the PDF of the data as accurately as possible.
 However, learning a PDF in high dimensions is not trivial; furthermore the data available is typically limited.
-DNIKit provides different strategies to learn the probability density function of a dataset, designed to work with 1D data (i.e. responses from a DNN layer).
+DeepView provides different strategies to learn the probability density function of a dataset, designed to work with 1D data (i.e. responses from a DNN layer).
 This set of strategies is called **Familiarity**.